Honda Dio: AF56/AF63

+NSC110

 In 2011, Honda introducing a 110 cc (NSC110) version of the long-awaited Dio in Japan.
 It is also manufactured in China.
 It is also available in Australia and New Zealand.

 Indian model

 The Honda Dio is an Indian scooter manufactured by Honda Motorcycle and Scooter India.
 It is being built at the plant in Narsapura, Karnataka.
 It was introduced in 2001 and has crossed 30 lakh sales milestone in 2019.
-Aside from the domestic market, the Dio is exported to Nepal, Bangladesh, Sri Lanka, and Latin America.
+Aside from the domestic market, the Dio is exported to Nepal, Bangladesh, Sri Lanka, Latin America and Malaysia.
 A rebadged version is sold as the Honda Lead in the European market.

 Original model was launched in 2001, model name SCV100, was equipped with a 102 cc air-cooled, four-stroke, 8V (8 valve), OHC engine with both electric self-start and kick start.
 This version has a 6 L fuel tank, of which one litre is reserve.

 In 2012, HMSI launched a new Dio, SCV110, at Auto Expo in India.
 It has a new 110 cc engine, which also runs Honda's Activa and Aviator.
 It also has a new look and new headlight.

 The 2013 Dio had claimed improvements in fuel efficiency and combined brakes.

 In 2017, Honda launched the revamped version of the Dio, complying with Bharat Standard – IV (BS-IV) Emission regulations, featuring a redesigned speedometer design, along with the inclusion of an LED headlight.
 Later in 2018, Honda launched the Dio Deluxe, featuring digital speedometer and power seats, while retaining the look of the 2017 model.

 In 2020, Honda launched an all-new revamped version of the Dio, complying with Bharat Standard – VI (BS-VI) Emission regulations and with the addition of programmed fuel-injection system.
 Telescopic shock absorbers were introduced in this model.
 The top-of-the-line Dio Deluxe (introduced in 2018) has been retained with redesigned full digital speedometer and power seats.
 A Repsol Edition based on the Dio Deluxe was introduced in November 2020.

+In 2023, Honda introduced a new 125cc version of the Dio (not to be confused with a Chinese Dio 125) in contrast to the regular Dio.
+It is powered by the same 125cc engine from the Activa 125 and other Indian scooters from Honda.